BRIEF SUMMARY AND INTRODUCTION: Until just a few

 ABOUT LIMITED LIABILITY COMPANIES AND LIMITED LIABILITY PARTNERSHIPS

-graduate of the Harvard Law School, and has practiced as a tax attorney
+of the Harvard Law School, and has practiced as a senior tax attorney with the major

-Tax Supervisor with Peat, Marwick in Los Angeles, and as a tax partner
+Marwick (now known as "KPMG") in Los Angeles, and as a tax partner in a large regional

-in a large local CPA firm in the San Francisco Bay Area.
-Since 1980,
+CPA firm in the San Francisco Bay Area, Kimbell, McKenna & Von Kaschnitz.

-national edition, "Starting and Operating a Business in the U.S.," with
+national print edition, "Starting and Operating a Business in the U.S.," with a CD-ROM

-a CD-ROM included that contains state chapters for all 50 states and the
+included that contained state chapters for all 50 states and the District of Columbia.)

-However, all of the print versions of those books are now several years
+All of the above print versions of those books are now out of print --

 LIMITED LIABILITY COMPANIES -- A RELATIVELY NEW TYPE OF LEGAL ENTITY: